replicate/green-screen-creator/README.md

-# Inpainter Video
+# Green Screen Creator

-Make a magic video.
+Track an object and add a green screen to the background.

 ## Setup